 Location: 343 Kensington High Street, London

 While Romulo Cafe is also available locally in the Philippines, this London location was a huge milestone for this restaurant chain.
 What sets it apart from other Filipino restaurants abroad is its impeccable dedication to deliver only the most authentic dishes to its customers.
 The establishment has four separate dining areas: the Ambassador’s Lounge; the Diplomat’s Dining Room; the General’s Bar and the CPR Library

-Fun fact: The General's Bar serves bespoke Pinoy cocktails like the ‘Old Fashioned Papa’, made with Don Papa Rum and Filipino brews from San Miguel.
+Fun fact: The General's Bar serves bespoke Pinoy cocktails like the ‘Old Fashioned Papa’, made with Don Papa Rum and Filipino brews like San Miguel.

 Location: Fluwelen Burgwal 51, 2511 CH Den Haag, Netherlands